charlievc/Coursera-Machine-Learning-Stanford/README.md

   * create a gradient descent function
   * create feature normalization function
   * create normal equations function
 * Logistic Regression & Regularization
+  1.Classifier that estimates an applicant's probability of admission base on grades)
   * create the sigmoid/ logistic regression function
-  * create cost function with gradient, and use fminunc
+  * create cost function with gradient, and use fminunc 2.Predict whether microchips from a fabrication plant passes QA)
   * create cost function and gradient with regularization term
 * Multi-class Classification and Neural Networks
   * create multi-class regularized logistic regression function